Surface Area Products for Kerr-Taub-NUT Space-time: Area Product and Area Sum for KTN BH:

 and finally the electromagnetic energy for ${\cal H}^{\pm}$ due to the NUT charge $n$ is given by

-Now combining the mass differential Eq. (\ref{dmktn}) and the first law gives the Smarr-Gibbs-Duhem relation.
-We see that from Eqs. (\ref{dmktn}) and (\ref{biktn}), such an equation does not hold for Kerr-Taub-NUT BH because
+Now combining the mass differential Eq. (\ref{dmktn}), and the first law gives the Smarr-Gibbs-Duhem relation.
+We see that from Eqs. (\ref{dmktn}) and (\ref{biktn}), such an equation does not hold for KTN BH because

-We also observed that \emph{the first law of BH thermodynamics} does not hold for Kerr-Taub-NUT BH.
+We also observed that \emph{the first law of BH thermodynamics} does not hold for KTN BH.
+The reason of failure is that due to the Dirac-Misner string singularity.